finos/rune-dsl/documentation/rosetta-modelling-component.md

 body Authority EuropeanCommission <"European Commission (ec.europa.eu).">
 ```

 Examples of corpuses include rules and regulations, which may be specified according to different levels of detail such as directives and laws (as voted by lawmakers), regulatory texts and technical standards (as published by regulators), or best practice and guidance (as published by trade associations).
-In each case that `corpus` could be associated to the relevant `body` as a model component.
+In each case that corpus could be associated to the relevant body, itself defined as a model component.

 While the name of a corpus provides a mechanism to refer to such corpus as a model component in other parts of a model, an alias provides an alternative identifier by which a given corpus may be known.

-In the below case, the alias refer to the official numbering of the document by the relevant authority.
+In the below example, the alias refer to the official numbering of the document by the relevant authority.

 ``` Haskell
 corpus Directive "93/59/EC" StandardEmissionsEuro1